A range of Melbourne maps has been produced to help locals and visitors navigate the city:

 Printed maps are available from the Melbourne Visitor Centre, located on the corner of Swanston and Flinders streets (opposite Flinders Street Station).
 It is open every day from 9am to 6pm, except Christmas Day and Good Friday.
 Street-level lifts provide access to the centre for people with a disability.
 See Melbourne Visitor Centre for more information.

-Maps and brochures are also available for Melbourne central city, city highlights, the visitor shuttle bus and Melbourne parks and walks.
+Maps are available for Melbourne central city, city highlights, the visitor shuttle bus and Melbourne parks and walks.
 Itineraries are also available to help you discover the city.